-This blizzard base is so simple to make, guys.
+This oreo blizzard base is so simple to make, guys.
 3 main ingredients are needed: coconut milk/cream, maple syrup, and vanilla.
 That’s it.
 Add these ingredients to a blender and blend everything until it’s smooth.
 Then you transfer the blizzard base to a lined 8×8 pan or a springform pan.
 I went with the springform pan just because it’s a little easier to remove the blizzard base cause it just pops out.

 Once the homemade blizzard base has frozen (6 hours-overnight), you let it thaw for 20 minutes and then add it back to the blender.
 Blend it until it’s smooth yet still thick and add an additional 1/4- 1/2 cup of non-dairy milk to help with the blending process.
 Note: A blender tamper works great in this situation.
 Next, add in 4 of those delicious homemade gluten-free oreo cookies and pulse until they are broken down.
 Divide the oreo blizzard into two glasses.
-Then cut 2-3 more cookies to sprinkle on top.
-I will never say this dairy free frozen dessert is a health food- but no animals were hurt during the process and it is way less processed sugar (I am guessing) then DQ.
+Then cut 2-3 more gluten free oreos to sprinkle on top.
+I will never say this dairy free frozen dessert is a health food- but no animals were hurt during the process and it uses way less processed sugar (I am guessing) than a Dairy Queen Oreo Blizzard.
 I mean it’s summer, you gotta enjoy life a little bit, right?!